SOLAR LIGHT TIPS AND TROUBLESHOOTING GUIDE:

 - Make sure batteries are installed tightly and in the correct direction.
 Verify the (+) and (-) markings on the unit with the direction of the batteries.

-- Replace the batteries with regular alkaline batteries for a few minutes.
+- To test: Replace the batteries with regular alkaline batteries for a few minutes.
 Cover the solar panel.
 If the lights turn on and stay on—then your unit needs a new set of rechargeable batteries or may need more time to charge under sunlight.
 (Note: This test work may not work on units using Lithium batteries.)

 - Swap batteries between functioning units and non-functioning units to test if it is a battery issue.
 Then allow to charge at least one full day.